Collection 397 Papers of Consuella York

 Series: Paper Records (Box List)

 There is a little in the collection about York's non-prison activities.
-Folder 1-3 has not only her CBI diploma and ordination certificate but also an anniversary booklet from the Fellowship Missionary Baptist Church which contains some information on her work there as assistant pastor and radio announcer.
+Folder 1-3 has not only her CBI diploma and ordination certificate (see also folders 2-6 and 2-10) but also an anniversary booklet from the Fellowship Missionary Baptist Church which contains some information on her work there as assistant pastor and radio announcer.
 The book describes the growth of the church between 1950 and 1970 under the leadership of Rev. Clay Evans.
-There is a little bit in the volume about Rev. Jesse Jackson, who was an associate minister of the church, as well as a paragraph on Evans work in Operation Push.
+There is a little bit in the volume about Rev. Jesse Jackson, who was an associate minister of the church (see also video V2), as well as a paragraph on Evans work in Operation Push.
 Folder 1-3 also has the transcript of a brief oral history interview done of Rev. York in 1984 by Chicago Theological Seminary student Margaret Neal.
-In that transcript, York talks about her call to preach, the attacks she has received as a woman preacher, the influence of Agatha Avery on her life, her jail ministry, and the activities of the Christ Way Baptist Church.
+In that transcript York talks about her call to preach, the attacks she has received as a woman preacher, the influence of Agatha Avery on her life, her jail ministry, and the activities of the Christ Way Baptist Church.
+Folder 2-13 contains another school project by Carissa Bryant about York’s ministry.
 Some of the newspaper clippings in folder 1-2 include brief biographical data on York, although all are mostly concerned with her jail ministry.
 She talks a good deal about her early years on the oral history tapes in this collection, as described below.
-Tape T 5 contains one of her sermons, preached in 1979.
+Tape T5 contains one of her sermons, preached in 1979.
+There is additional biographical information in folders 2-9 and 2-13.
+Box 2 contains a notebook of programs, correspondence, clippings and much else, mostly about her prison ministry but with some reference to her other activities.
+Apparently, Rev. York kept the notebook to hold mementos from his ministry.
+Because the materials in the notebook were stored in plastic sheets that were beginning to bond with the documents, the Archives removed the documents from the sheets and stored them in folders.
+The physical notebook and all its contents are in box 2.

 The rest of the paper records in the collection are exclusively with her work as jail and prison chaplain.
-The clippings in folder 1-2 are from newspapers, magazines and prison newsletters.
+The clippings in folders 1-2 and 2-4 are from newspapers, magazines and prison newsletters.
+There is another set of clippings in the Oversize file.
 The information in the articles is generally repetitive, although in some case there are fresh facts and more detailed descriptions.
-Folder 1-1 contains handmade cards given to York on different occasions, including the death of her son in 1988.
+Folders 1-1 and 2-8, as well as a folder in the oversize file, contains handmade cards by prisoners to York on different occasions, including the death of her son in 1988.
 File 1-4 contains different documents related to jail ministry such as the forms volunteers have to fill out at the Cook County Jail, the orientation manual of the Fundamental Evangelical Christian Jail Workers (called the Fundamental Christian Jail Workers on the cover) and the form that new members fill out, a handbook for volunteers put out by the American Correctional Association, a questionnaire prisoners fill out for the chaplain describing their religious background and their needs, a handout intended for potential volunteers on the necessity of jail ministry; and some sheets prepared by York on how to counsel prisoners.
 Folder 1-3 has an undated transcript, apparently of a talk by York in which she describes the relevance of the Bible passages Matthew 25 and Hebrews 13:1-2 to jail ministry, the needs of men in prison, and how she came involved in helping alcoholics and drug addicts in her neighborhood.
+Folder 2-12 contains programs from ceremonies held at various churches and correctional institutions to celebrate Rev. York’s ministry.

 Accruals and Additions